robotsorcerer/soft-neuro-adapt/README.md

 #### Activating Environments

-The code is finally phased into python 3.6+.
-If you have a base ROS installation that uses Python 2.7 and you want to keep your native pythonpath, the best way to change your python version without messing stuff up is to install python3.6 with conda and activate the py36 environment everytime you use this code.
+The code is finally phased into python 3.5+.
+If you have a base ROS installation, e.g. indigo, that uses Python 2.7 and you want to keep your native `pythonpath`, the best way to change your python version without messing stuff up is to install `python3.6` with `conda` and activate the py36 environment everytime you use this code.

-To install e.g. a python 3.6 environment around your python skin, do
+To install e.g. a python 3.6 environment around your base python skin, do

 ```bash
 	conda create -n py36 python=3.6 anaconda
 ```

-To activate conda 3.6  environment, do:
+To activate the `conda 3.6`  environment, do:

 ```bash
 # > source activate py36